A reasonable notion of dimension for singular intersection homology: Strong general position

 \subsection{General position}

-Detecting if a simplex included in an allowable simplex is still allowable is a crucial point and the move to a general position will be a useful tool.
+Detecting if a simplex included in an allowable simplex is still allowable is a crucial point and moving to general position will be a useful tool.
 Let us recall some basic facts, sending to \cite{MR0350744} for more information.

 It is well known that two affine spaces $E,F \subset \R^m$, with $E\cap F\neq\emptyset$, are in general position if $\dim(E\cap F) = \dim E + \dim F - m$.
 General position is generic in the sense that it is always possible to slightly move two affine spaces in a general position.
 This is also a stable situation in the sense that if two affine spaces are in general position and we slightly move one of them, then they remain in a general position.